hyeok719/CPFA/README.md

 1. Visit https://cds.climate.copernicus.eu/
 2. Sign up and log in.
 3. Navigate to:
-   input_surface.npy → ERA5 monthly averaged data on single levels from 1940 to present
+   input_surface.npy → ERA5 hourly data on single levels from 1940 to present
-   input_upper.npy → ERA5 monthly averaged data on pressure levels from 1940 to present
+   input_upper.npy → ERA5 hourly data on pressure levels from 1940 to present
 ### 4-2 Download Settings
 - **input_surface.npy**

-  - **Product type**: Monthly averaged reanalysis by hour of day
+  - **Product type**:  Reanalysis
   - **Variables** (in this order):

      1. Mean sea level pressure